kineticfire-labs/semver-multi/README.md

 *semver-multi* provides Git hooks to facilitate semantic versioning.
 The client and server-side `commit-msg-enforcement` scripts are particularly important as they help ensure standardized Git commit messages.

 Ideally, both server-side and client-side hooks would be used.
 Server-side hooks are easier to ensure enforcement as they need only be deployed and managed in one place (e.g., the server) and not installed for every development environment; server-side hooks are also more difficult to bypass than client-side hooks.
-However, server-side hooks require admin or root control of the server hosting the git repository, in which case client-side hooks are the only option.
+However, server-side hooks require admin or root control of the server hosting the Git repository, in which case client-side hooks are the only option.

 Even with server-side hooks, client-side hooks can add some benefit for developers such as helping to warn of some condition locally before attempting to push such issues to the remote server.